Looking for Quebec vital records for your ancestors?

 However, it was possible to obtain a legal separation.
 These would be written up by notaries, and can be found as follows:

 Starting in 1867, a judgement in "Separation from bed and board" could be obtained from the Cour supérieure du Québec.
 The procedure appears somewhat similar to that required to obtain a private Act of Divorce from Parliament, in that the parties were required to publish a notice of action in the Gazette officielle du Québec.
 This notice included the names of petitioner and spouse, the name of the court and district, and the cause number (which is the court`s file number).

-Divorce records created after 1968 are located in the offices of the greffe des divorces in each district of the Cour supérieure du Québec (Quebec Superior Court).
+Divorce records created after 1968 are located in the offices of the greffe des divorces in each district of the Cour supérieure du Québec (Quebec Superior Court), located in the local Palais de Justice / courthouse.
 It therefore is necessary to know where the divorce was granted, in order to find the records.